By Ashley Dale

 Bats are nocturnal and most of the UK species of bats are averse to any form of lighting.
 However, some species of bat that are far more opportunistic than others.
 Common and soprano pipistrelle bats are less affected by light and are amongst the first bat species to emerge at night (often straight after sunset) and are usually the last ones to return to their roosts in the morning.
 However, even these relatively light tolerant species can be affected by too much artificial light at night.

 One positive impact is the attraction of insects around artificial lights, depending on the make of the bulb.
-With the insects in one place, it may make it easier for a bat to forage, compared to insects dispersed within foliage.
+With the insects in one place, it may make it easier for a bat to forage, compared to insects dispersed within the foliage.
 The colour of the light and its closeness to surrounding foliage and trees can benefit some bat species.
 This means that they have suitable places to hide if there is a predator nearby.
 If the light is of a low intensity then it will not affect the bats as negatively as the brighter, whiter LED lights do.

 Predation risk is far higher for bats foraging within well-lit areas.
 This danger can disrupt their normal activity, preventing them from foraging or mating.
 Streetlamps along roads may also be bat death traps by causing bats to collide with vehicles, increasing mortality rates.
 However, more studies need to be conducted to study this impact.

-Moreover, lights on old buildings can prevent bats returning to old roosts or stop them from roosting altogether despite suitable habitats nearby.
+Moreover, lights on old buildings can prevent bats from returning to old roosts or stop them from roosting altogether despite suitable habitats nearby.
 This could cause them to roost in more dangerous or less suitable buildings.
 The overall numbers of churches with bat roosts within them has decreased by a shocking 38% in 2016, compared to the 1980s.
 All of the churches surveyed had aesthetic floodlights installed on them.
 This suggests that the main reason for the rapid desertion of the bat colonies are these illuminations.

 Bat roosts often have multiple exits in churches and other buildings to confuse predators.
 If there is excessive lighting over a building, this will limit the areas that bats will be able to exit from, enabling predators to predict where their prey may emerge.

-Research has indicated that the reproduction rates of insects has dramatically reduced due to continuous contact with artificial light, resulting in declining insect populations, inevitably impacting the bat population.
-From studying the foraging habits of bats situated near areas of high light exposure, it was recorded that feeding buzzes were reduced by more than 60%, despite the increase in the presence insects.
+Research has indicated that the reproduction rates of insects have dramatically reduced due to continuous contact with artificial light, resulting in declining insect populations, inevitably impacting the bat population.
+From studying the foraging habits of bats situated near areas of high light exposure, it was recorded that feeding buzzes were reduced by more than 60%, despite the increase in the presence of insects.

 The most obvious way of making sure light doesn’t affect bats when completing a development is not installing artificial light; however, developers must consider human health and safety.
 Areas allocated for dark corridors are an easy way to mitigate for this; areas such as parks and gardens should be used for this purpose, as they offer bats feeding opportunities.
 A network of dark corridors can allow the bats to commute between their roosts and feeding areas, preventing the fragmentation of their habitat due to highly exposed areas of land.
 Where foliage is scarce, particularly in urban areas, it is important to have a ‘light exclusion network’ in order to allow bats to get to the nearest suitable feeding area.
 The dark corridors should provide protective vegetation cover and a closed canopy.
 This will enable bats to be protected from skyglow and to follow the path of the corridor to their feeding site.
 Examples of light mitigation that Acer Ecology has been involved with can be found here.